 The logic is as follows:

-3. Otherwise, if both the previous two places weren’t open, check if the ice cream stand is open.
-If it is, show “You ate some ice cream for dinner.” and skip the rest of the elif/else clauses.
+clauses. - Otherwise, if both the previous two places weren’t open, check if the ice cream stand is open.
+If it is, show “You ate some ice cream for dinner.” and skip the rest of the

-4. Otherwise, if none of the previous three places were open, check if the sushi place is open.
-If it is, show “You ate some sushi for dinner.” and skip the else.
+clauses. - Otherwise, if none of the previous three places were open, check if the sushi place is open.
+If it is, show “You ate some sushi for dinner.” and skip the

 # Improved Solution 1